-The red dotted line in Fig.~\ref{fig:barrett}-(b) is the charge distribution obtained from the electron scattering for the $^{108}\mathrm{Pd} $~\cite{Vries1987, Laan1986}.
+The red dotted line in Fig.~\ref{fig:barrett}-(b) is the charge distribution obtained from the electron scattering for $^{108}\mathrm{Pd} $~\cite{Vries1987, Laan1986}.
 As shown in Fig.~\ref{fig:barrett}-(a), the equivalent radii obtained from the present X-ray measurement agree with those from the electron scattering for the $3d$-$2p$ transitions at $k \sim 3.7$.
-On the other hand, our equivalent radii are larger than those from the electron scattering for the $2p$-$1s$ transitions at $k \sim 2$.
-It reflects the slightly larger rms radius of 4.537$_{-6}^{+27}$~fm obtained from the muonic X-ray spectroscopy than 4.524(10)~fm from the electron scattering.
-Note that two independent measurements provide almost the same accuracy on the rms radius.
+On the other hand, our equivalent radii are larger than those obtained from the electron scattering at $k \sim 2$.
+It reflects the fact that the rms radius obtained from muonic X-ray spectroscopy (4.537$_{-6}^{+27}$~fm) is slightly larger than 4.524(10)~fm from the electron scattering.
+Note that two independent measurements provide almost the same accuracy for the rms radius.
 As discussed in Sect.~\ref{sec_radius}, the uncertainty of the rms radius is dominated by that of the $3d$-$2p$ transition energies.
 The uncertainty of the equivalent radii for the $2p$-$1s$ transitions is thus smaller than that of the rms radius.
 Since the equivalent radii are linked to the individual muonic transitions while the rms radius is deduced by combining several transitions in the present analysis, the $k$-$R_{k\alpha_B}$ space provides a direct comparison among the different experimental data.
 Although the quantitative discussion is difficult because the uncertainty of the distribution of the electron scattering is not given in the reference, the discrepancy is probably due to the difference in the sensitivity to the charge distribution between the two methods.
 The scattering experiment usually quotes larger uncertainty for the inner part of the distribution because the experimental uncertainty is larger for the larger momentum transfer.
-Contrary, the muonic transition energies have the smallest uncertainty for the $k\sim 2$, namely the $2p$-$1s$ transitions, and thus it is rather sensitive to the center of the distribution.
-Therefore, two experimental methods, the muonic X-ray spectroscopy and the electron scattering, are complementary to discuss the charge distribution.
+On the other hand, the muonic transition energies have the smallest uncertainty for the $k\sim 2$, namely the $2p$-$1s$ transitions, and thus it is rather sensitive to the center of the distribution.
+Therefore, two experimental methods, namely the muonic X-ray spectroscopy and the electron scattering, are complementary to discuss the charge distribution.